wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

 Elasticsearch multi-node cluster
 =================================

 Open Distro is an open source distribution of Elasticsearch, a highly scalable full-text search engine.
-It offers advanced security, alerting, index management, deep performance analysis, and a number of other additional features.
+It offers advanced security, alerting, index management, deep performance analysis and a number of other additional features.
 For more information, refer to `Open Distro for Elasticsearch <https://opendistro.github.io/for-elasticsearch/>`_.

 This document will explain how to install the Open Distro components in a multi-node cluster.